Jeshii/iOSChargeController/README.md

 -  -l batteryLevel  Desired maintenance charge level (default is 80)
 -  -m sleepMin      Minutes between checks (default is 10)
 -  -v               Verbose mode

+Issues:
+- Doesn't work if the iOS device locks as cfgutil is unable to find the device